 How much does Peace Corps cost?

-No matter where you are in your life – recent graduate just starting his or her career, a professional looking for a new challenge, a retiree with the time and skills to give back – know that Peace Corps is a way to gain invaluable experience and cultural understanding on an international level, and it is all free.
-There are truly no other opportunities like it.
-If you have the passion for service I could not recommend the experience more.
+No matter where you are in your life – a recent college graduate just starting your career, a professional looking for a new challenge, or a retiree with time and skills to give - know that Peace Corps service is a way to gain invaluable experience and cultural understanding on an international level.
+And it is, for the most part, free.